Is There a Dimmer Outlook Ahead for Mullen Automotive Inc. (MULN)?

 MULN’s Market Performance

-MULN stocks went down by -11.55% for the week, with a monthly drop of -78.36% and a quarterly performance of -92.19%, while its annual performance rate touched -93.31%.
-The volatility ratio for the week stands at 27.83% while the volatility levels for the past 30 days are set at 20.24% for Mullen Automotive Inc..
-The simple moving average for the period of the last 20 days is -62.22% for MULN stocks with a simple moving average of -91.88% for the last 200 days.
+MULN stocks went up by 14.19% for the week, with a monthly drop of -74.24% and a quarterly performance of -88.08%, while its annual performance rate touched -91.16%.
+The volatility ratio for the week stands at 57.44% while the volatility levels for the past 30 days are set at 30.54% for Mullen Automotive Inc..
+The simple moving average for the period of the last 20 days is -39.85% for MULN stocks with a simple moving average of -90.46% for the last 200 days.

-During the last 5 trading sessions, MULN fell by -11.55%, which changed the moving average for the period of 200-days by -92.99% in comparison to the 20-day moving average, which settled at $1.7100.
-In addition, Mullen Automotive Inc. saw -86.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MULN rose by +14.19%, which changed the moving average for the period of 200-days by -92.88% in comparison to the 20-day moving average, which settled at $1.2088.
+In addition, Mullen Automotive Inc. saw -84.98% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading